JeffBoss625/peep-rpg/info/attack.md

 2. The attacker rolls for hitting their target.
 For small targets, the lightness and design of the weapon and lightness of overall weight of equipment increases chance to hit along with familiarity with the weapon, experience, training strength and dexterity.
+Attacker advantages are compared with defender experience, agility, weight, class and so on to determine chance of hit.
+Trained fighters, thieves and assassins, samorai, get evade/dodge bonuses over other classes.

 3. The defender defends

-   * Experienced and dexterous defenders will attempt to **avoid** by stepping away or to the side.
-     Trained fighters, thieves and assassins, samorai, get bonuses over other classes.

    * If the attack cannot be avoided, the defender will attempt to **block** with shield, bracers, or weapon.
 The lightness of the item used to deflect along with experience blocking with the item and defender's class